 All non-controlled refill requests can be placed online or called into the practice.
 If you call before 1pm, your prescription is guaranteed to be ready by 8am the next day.
 If you call after 1pm your prescription is guaranteed to be ready by noon the next day.
 We are not strictly a pharmacy, we are a hospital, so, please understand that we cannot fill prescriptions on demand.
 However, we are always striving to fill prescriptions as quickly as possible, and once they are filled, we will call you immediately to let you know.

 The State of Maine requires an owner’s birthdate and cross-referenced verification to prescribe any controlled drug.
 If a 30-day dose is issued, a new prescription cannot be refilled until the 30 days has expired.
 Due to these State mandated regulations, we are asking owners to call in 24 hours prior to pick up for any controlled medication prescription refills.
 This allows the staff the increased time to fill and cross reference the large volume of requests.
 A concerted effort has been issued in the medical community, human and animal, to reduce antibiotic resistance.

-An acute ear infection, skin condition or cough for example, need to be seen for an exam prior to prescribing medications.
+Pets with an acute ear infection, skin condition or cough for example, need to be seen for an exam prior to prescribing medications.
 In some cases, the antibiotics are not warranted and not using them can reduce the potential chance for antibiotic resistance.
 Overuse of antibiotics increases the chance for antibiotic resistance, thus limiting the options when your pet is in real need.
 Therefore, we cannot simply prescribe these types of medications on demand without a doctor’s medical assessment.